 Dumbass Has a Point: Has moments of these.
 Noteworthy in "Skytanic", where he keeps thinking the airship is flammable even though it's full of helium, but his other reason why it's a stupid idea (it's a boring slow ride which can only go between two places) turned out to be completely true.

-Expy: Visually, Archer is the spitting image of Xander Crews from Frisky Dingo though Archer is way nicer than Xander was.
+Expy: Visually, Archer bears many similarities Xander Crews from Frisky Dingo though Archer is way nicer, smarter and less self-centered than Xander was.

 Everyone Has Standards: Archer may be an utter whoremonger and man-slut, but he won't take advantage of Anka.
 And he's never sexist, nor does he hit women who aren't combat-capable.
 He may be hideously culturally insensitive, and assume that the bomber is "Beardsley McTurbanHead" (actually a Sikh), but if someone starts flat-out using racist slurs or starting a racist diatribe, he'll stop them with a little lecture on why racism is bad.
 He's also downright horrified when Calzado shoots a Bengal Tiger, calling it a murder.